sfgroupltd78-gif/bitcoin/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Bitcoin Core has a thorough review process and even the most trivial change needs to pass a lot of eyes and requires non-zero or even substantial time effort to review.
-There is a huge lack of active reviewers on the project, so patches often sit for a long time.
+There is a huge lack of
--->
-payment wallet address: bc1qav2she4qzrfful6vnll9x05sl02a5rmxcahnyg